Mehmteren/Mehmteren/README.md

 Backend Developer |
 Hello, I am Mehmet Eren.
 I am a Computer Engineering student at Selcuk University.
 I will graduate in May 2025.
 I have focused on microservice architecture, N-Tier Architecture and artificial intelligence based systems and I have developed and continue to develop myself in these areas.
 I do backend development with C# and ASP.NET Core; I use tools such as RabbitMQ, Redis, PostgreSQL, MongoDB and MsSql effectively in data management and messaging processes.
 I have developed various projects in the fields of deep learning and machine learning and presented one of these works at an international conference.

-- 📍 I live in Bursa
+- 📍 I live in Bursa - İstanbul
 - 📧 You can reach me at [erenmhmt16@gmail.com](mailto:erenmhmt16@gmail.com)
 - 🔗 [LinkedIn](https://www.linkedin.com/in/mehmet-eren-48644128b/)
 - 🤝 I am open to collaboration on open source projects